Kong/docs.konghq.com/app/_hub/kong-inc/canary/index.md

 will get the same number of requests, but a Consumer or IP might flip-flop between _Service A_ and _Service B_ on consecutive requests.

-Canary provides an automatic fallback if, for some reason, a Consumer or IP can not be identified.
+Canary provides an automatic fallback if, for some reason, a Consumer, Header, or IP can not be identified.
 The fallback order is `consumer`->`ip`->`none`.

 ### Finalizing the Canary